yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Notes

 - Although your Yggdrasil configuration will persist, the Yggdrasil package itself **does not** survive an upgrade of the EdgeRouter firmware.
-You must reinstall Yggdrasil after a system upgrade.
+You must re-add the repository GPG key and re-install the `vyatta-yggdrasil` package after a system upgrade.
 - After upgrading firmware and reinstalling Yggdrasil, use `load` to reload your configuration and then `commit` to make it effective again.
 Do not run `save` until after you have reloaded your configuration.

 ## Installation